Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/BulkLoading.md

 # Bulk Loading #

+Bulk loading is used for migrating data from traditional data sources.
+Bulk loading uses a transactional boundary control which wraps each `COPY INTO` command into an individual transaction that can be rolled back if errors are encountered.
+Bulk loading uses user-managed compute resources (Virtual Warehouses) which affect the processing time and cost of data loading.

 With bulk loading you can ingest files from your local filesystem or from the cloud.
 Both require either the creation of a named stage or using a table or user stage.

 The `PUT` command is used to copy files from a local filesystem into a stage.